andrezeitz/z-dentist-milestone-4/README.md

 # Z Dentist
-Z Dentist is a dentist practice for everyone.
+Z Dentist is not your average dentist.
+Our unique offer combines the best dental care at the right price.
+Keeping the highest standard of quality is key in everything that we do.

 This website can not be used as a template for a business since it's a project for educational purposes.